 Sources of finding organic fruits and veggies are restricted to farmers markets or supermarkets and even then, you may not know the extent to which these offerings are organic.
 So it really boils down to locating an authentic source.
-If you’re looking for healthy and holistic produce to improve your lifestyle, we scoured out 9 sustainable farms for organic food in India where you get guaranteed chemical-free, seasonal produce.
+If you’re looking for healthy and holistic produce to improve your lifestyle, we scoured out 9 organic produce at farms in India where you get guaranteed chemical-free, seasonal produce.

 Former chef Achintya Anand started Krishi Cress in 2015, and in just four years it became the go-to farm for fresh produce.
 Lavaash, Le Cirque at The Leela Delhi, Fig & Maple, Together at 12th, Tres, and many more popular restaurants swear by their produce from this farm in Chattarpur.
 They offer vegetables, herbs, kombucha, and on-request culinary requirements.
 They do home deliveries as well.
 If you’re looking for quality organic produce, this is your place.